-- 3.1 Trustees will: - 3.1.1 Carry out their responsibilities as detailed in Policy 8250 Role of the Trustee. - 3.1.2 Abide by the policies and bylaws of the Board, all applicable legislation and regulations, in particular the School Act, and the Oath of Office. - 3.1.3 Ensure fiduciary responsibility to the Board supersedes any conflicting loyalty such as that to their employer, advocacy or interest groups, and membership on other boards.
-Protect and uphold the integrity of the District and Board. - 3.2 Board members actively debate the merits of every decision, but once a decision has been made, all members recognize the democratic majority when articulating their opinions on a decision. - 3.3 A Board of Education's authority and responsibility rest solely within the corporate board.
-Trustees have no individual authority. - 3.4 Creating understanding and building respectful relationships between board members is instrumental to fostering healthy debate and ensuring an effective decision-making process. - 3.5 Trustees will constructively engage with community members in the establishment and interpretation of Board policies, bylaws and directions to ensure the best possible outcomes for students. - 3.6 Trustees are individually responsible for the content of their comments, posts and "likes" on social media and must ensure that their use of social media is consistent with the Trustees' Code of Conduct.
+- 3.0.1.
+Trustees will: - 3.0.1.1.
+Carry out their responsibilities as detailed in Policy 8250 Role of the Trustee. - 3.0.1.2.
+Abide by the policies and bylaws of the Board, all applicable legislation and regulations, in particular the School Act, and the Oath of Office. - 3.0.1.3.
+Ensure fiduciary responsibility to the Board supersedes any conflicting loyalty such as that to their employer, advocacy or interest groups, and membership on other boards.
+Protect and uphold the integrity of the District and Board. - 3.0.2.
+Board members actively debate the merits of every decision, but once a decision has been made, all members recognize the democratic majority when articulating their opinions on a decision. - 3.0.3.
+A Board of Education's authority and responsibility rest solely within the corporate board.
+Trustees have no individual authority. - 3.0.4.
+Creating understanding and building respectful relationships between board members is instrumental to fostering healthy debate and ensuring an effective decision-making process. - 3.0.5.
+Trustees will constructively engage with community members in the establishment and interpretation of Board policies, bylaws and directions to ensure the best possible outcomes for students.